Updated: Nov 30, 2020

 For example, I've heard many people misquote the scripture, "money is the root of all evil."
 When the scripture actually says that the LOVE of money is the root of all evil.
 My Pastor in Nashville always said, "I've never seen a 20 dollar bill rob someone."
 In the same way, pants can't send you to hell because it has done no wrong!
 It's what we do with these things that make it immoral or righteous.

 So wear what you want, but don't let it be an opportunity for your flesh.
 Wear your pants but don't let it be an opportunity to be lustful or to show off how big your booty is.
 Wear your tank top, but don't let it be just to pop your cleavage out.
-Let it be a pure reason, but in order for it to be pure, you have to be pure in your heart about it.
+Let it be pure, but in order for it to be pure, you have to be pure in your heart about it.
 If you have Christ in your heart, He makes you pure inside and it shows on the outside.
+You will choose what you do based upon the change in your heart.

 Let's talk about our freedom in Christ in Galatians 5:1,